thilandakshina/Cafe.Employee.Main/README.md

 **Please note that this solution is not fully completed.
 More than 90% of the work on both the front and backend is completed.

+To-Do

+Frontend

+- can break into more components
+- code optimization
+- validation
+- UI design

+Back End

+- code optimization
+- adjust db design
+- add middleware to handle global exceptions (serilog)